michelemadonna/pwnagotchi/README.md

 ## Plugins
 This configuration includes several useful plugins to enhance the functionality of pwnagotchi.
 ### WARDRIVER PLUGIN
 The [wardriver plugin](https://github.com/cyberartemio/wardriver-pwnagotchi-plugin) adds support for wardriving features, allowing your pwnagotchi to automatically log and map Wi-Fi networks as you drive around.
 Also Automatic and manual upload of wardriving sessions to [WiGLE.net](https://wigle.net) is supported.
-TIn order to be able to upload your discovered networks to WiGLE, you need to register a valid API key for your account.
+In order to be able to upload your discovered networks to WiGLE, you need to register a valid API key for your account.
 Follow these steps to get your key:
     - Open (https://wigle.net/account)[https://wigle.net/account] and login using your WiGLE account
     - Click on Show my token
     - Copy the value for Encoded for use: textbox